deepanshs/mrsimulator/docs/installation/troubleshooting/python_errors.rst

       File "<stdin>", line 1, in <module>
     TypeError: 'int' object is not subscriptable

-Also subscriptable objects can only be indexed so many times.
+Also, subscriptable objects can only be indexed so many times.
 A 1D list can only be indexed once, 2D twice, and so on.
 If you are using nested lists/dicts, make sure you aren't exceeding the number of indexes possible.